samsquire/esoteric-knowledge/README.md

 # Meaning of letters

 * Words and letters have **hierarchical formations** like soldiers on a battlefield.
 Points have formations.
 Since people are constructed from words, they too have a formation of their words.
-Your body is made up of points which is made up of divisible things such as cells.
+Your body is made up of points which is made up of divisible things such as cells which are words.
 * The **Left** has authority over **Right** **This is really important**
 * The change in direction of strokes of a letter corresponds to:
   * Changes to where abouts in the formation of points you are looking at
   * Changes to what points you are looking at
   * Changes to **where** in a formation your **attention** is on (this idea of attention is **critically important** to understand)
+  * Pointing
-* A language is a **map** of formations.
+* A language is a **map** of bassis for formations.
 The word bee corresponds to what a bee does and is based on the strokes of the letters.
 It is one of many infinite representations of what a bee is.
 When we learn English (as opposed to Hebrew)
 * Each letter represents a movement of communication in an army.
 * The strokes of letters can represent an action or communication.